-In the bodyshop, it takes great individual skill and craftsmanship to repair vehicles, but it needs excellent communication and access to the latest repair technology to complete work to the highest standard and ensure customers are re-united with their vehicles in the shortest possible time.
+In the bodyshop it takes great individual skill and craftsmanship to repair vehicles, but it needs excellent communication and access to the latest repair technology to complete work to the highest standard and ensure customers are re-united with their vehicles in the shortest possible time.

-This is now our eighth year of motor racing sponsorship.
-It began with sponsoring ‘Touring Car legend’ Tim Harvey during his Porsche Carrera Cup GB championship winning seasons and continues now with double- Porsche champion Dan Cammish this season.
+This is now our tenth year of motor racing sponsorship.
+It began with Touring Car legend Tim Harvey during his Porsche Carrera Cup GB championship winning seasons, continued with two-time Champion Dan Cammish, and now starts with Dino Zamparelli this season.

 Apart from sharing the values of teamwork, there’s something else we really enjoy about motorsport: everyone at Nationwide can get involved!
-Each year we ask our team members to help to choose our sponsorship livery and we all follow Dan’s progress at every race.
-We also make tickets available so that everyone can come along with their friends and family and watch Dan race.
-We never forget that customers are part of our wider team and we extend the invitation to them and we’re delighted that many of them join us at our race weekends.
+Each year we ask our team members to help to choose our sponsorship livery and we follow Dino’s progress at every race.
+We also make tickets available, so everyone can come along with friends and family to watch Dino race.

-Whether on the racing circuit or at work, teamwork is key to any success.
+Whether on the circuit or at work, teamwork is key to any success.
 It is why ‘One Nationwide, One Team’ will always be our ethos.

 "We go racing because it showcases our dedication to teamwork."

 Entering its sixteenth year in 2018, the Porsche Carrera Cup GB is at the very pinnacle of British motor racing and a firm fixture in every motorsport enthusiast’s diary.